kkrystof/canpit/README.md

 # Canpit
-## The only platform for playfull conversations even with strangers.
+## The platform for playful conversations even with strangers.